thomasjoyce7/BIOS611_Project/README.md

 ![](figures/male_ts_covariates.png)
 Description
 =====================================================
 Have you ever thought about how thrilling (or painful) it is to run 26.2 miles?
-For the past half-century, thousands of hobby joggers and professional athletes have flocked to Berlin, Germany to test their limits at the Berlin Marathon.
+For the past half-century, thousands of casual runners and professional athletes have flocked to Berlin, Germany to test their limits at the Berlin Marathon.
 Publicly available on Kaggle, the [Berlin Marathon dataset](https://www.kaggle.com/datasets/aiaiaidavid/berlin-marathons-data) contains finishing times and weather data from 1974 to 2019.
-Here, I did some descriptive analyses of the Berlin Marathon dataset and also created an ARIMA time series model to forecast future winning times.
+Here, I did some descriptive analyses of the Berlin Marathon dataset and created an ARIMA time series model to forecast future winning times.

 Using This Repository
 =====================================================
 To use this repository, you will need to access [Docker](https://www.docker.com/).

-Build the docker image by typing:
+Build the Docker image by typing the following command:
 ```
 docker build . -t 611-project
 ```